 I still have a couple of bee blocks to finish for this month(!) and I’d love to get that all done before we move at the end of the week.
 I’m not sure what life will be like for a bit and I’m not sure when I’ll have internet access!
 Agh!
 Hopefully, we’ll have that figured out quickly.
 Because I know how much you would all miss my ramblings. 😉

 But I did manage to finish up my bee block for Tracey for VIBees last night.
 She’s expecting and has been waffling between finding out whether she’s having a girl or boy.
-But in the meantime, she’s having us make blocks for a “if it’s a girl” quilt.
+But in the meantime, she’s having us make blocks for an “if it’s a girl” quilt.
 Love it!
-She sent us the most yummy girly fabrics and wanted a 16″ block with a flower theme.
-Well I took her quite literally.
+She sent us the yummiest girly fabrics and wanted a 16″ block with a flower theme.
+Well, I took her quite literally.

 I had this done by last week some of you might recall.

 A sixteen-patch block with a bunch of white fabric on the side cut up into tiny pieces… Well, I had a plan and I was finally able to see it come together (although I almost did not have enough white thread!).

 I took each one of those white fabric pieces and made them into petals.
 There are about 50 of them and they are hand sewn together and then machine appliquéd to the quilt block in rings.
 I did end up needing a tiny button for the center of the flower, so I don’t know if Tracey would actually use this block in her quilt.
 We’ll see what she thinks.
 I think that it is kind of begging to be a pillow myself, but since I was supposed to be making a block for a quilt, I want to make sure that she could use it that way too.